 How to Apply

+Applications must be submitted on the DOS Grants System at dosgrants.com.

 All application information submitted to the Division is open for public inspection and subject to the Public Records Law (Chapter 119, Florida Statutes).

 Application Form

 The application must be completed using the Division's online grant system and submitted online by 5:00 pm ET on the application deadline.
 If a deadline falls on a Saturday, Sunday or legal holiday, the deadline date will be the next business day.
-Deadlines and a link to the application form will be posted on the Division's web site.
+Deadlines and a link to the application form will be posted on the Division's web site at http://dos.myflorida.com/cultural/.

 Applicants may request that a submitted application be electronically un-submitted at any point before the application deadline.
 The application must be re-submitted by the application deadline to be considered.

-Attachments and Support Materials
+Required Attachments and Support Materials

 Attachments and support materials must be uploaded into the online grant application system.
 Attachments and support materials will not be accepted by any other method including email and fax.

-Attachments
+Required Attachments

 Attachments are required documentation of eligibility.
 The required attachments for Specific Cultural Projects are: